Prior99/mumble-bot/README.md

 ## Current list of features

- - Speechdispatching using eSpeak or other TTS libraries (Bing, Google, ResponsiveVoice)
  - Webinterface to control everything from within a browser
  - Record users in the server and store and playback the records
  - Upload and playback sounds
- - Generate and see neat statistics about your server
+ - Fuzzy Search
+ - Fancy Images for all of the Records generated using amplitude and frequency
+ - Tagging

 ## Install